z0n3d100/reference-architectures/hybrid-networking/vpn/README.md

 1. Navigate to the `/hybrid-networking/vpn` folder of the reference architectures GitHub repository.

 2. Open the `hybrid-onprem.json` file.
-Search for instances of `AdminPassword`, `SafeModeAdminPassword` and `Password` and change values for the passwords.
+Search for instances of `adminPassword` and change values for the passwords.

 3. Run the following command: